Enjoying the Shropshire Hills

 Wenlock Edge, Stretton Hills and the Wrekin – with oak and ash woodlands, the contrast of limestone and volcanic rock ridges and amazing views over the patchwork landscape of fields and villages below.

 Within the AONB, Church Stretton nestles between the Long Mynd and the Stretton Hills, while Clun lies at the centre of the lovely river valley which bears its name.
 Just outside the AONB lie some historic and fascinating towns – Ludlow with its fine buildings, food and festivals, Much Wenlock with its connections to Olympic history, Bishop’s Castle, Cleobury Mortimer, Craven Arms and Wellington, along with Knighton just over the border in Wales.
-Just a few miles further are Shrewsbury, Shropshire’s delightful county town, and Ironbridge, famous centre of industrial heritage.
+Just a few miles further are Shrewsbury, Shropshire’s delightful county town, Ironbridge, the famous centre of industrial heritage, and Broseley, just across the River Severn.